foxglove/schemas/schemas/README.md

 </td>
 <td>

-Center of the circle in 2D image coordinates
+Center of the circle in 2D image coordinates (pixels)

 </td>
 </tr>